taihsuanho/InputBox/README.md

 Arguments
 ---------
-rect: create the bar editor in the region defined by rect.
+*rect*: create the bar editor in the region defined by rect.

 Keyword arguments
 -----------------
-font: font of the input text.
+*font*: font of the input text.
-text: text in the input bar initially.
+*text*: text in the input bar initially.
-bk_image: background image of the text input bar.
+*bk_image*: background image of the text input bar.
-bk_color: background color of the text input bar, ignored when bk_image is specified.
+*bk_color*: background color of the text input bar, ignored when bk_image is specified.
-bd_color: border color, no border if this keyword is missing or None.
+*bd_color*: border color, no border if this keyword is missing or None.
-text_color: color of the input text.
+*text_color*: color of the input text.
 White color if this keyword is missing.

 Return value
 ------------